 Erixon is a great puck moving defenseman who has the ability to work the point on the power play.
 He isn’t physical, but has decent stick work at both ends of the ice.
 He is a two-way defenseman with a gifted wrist shot.

-Erixon has a very good chance of cracking the Blue Jackets lineup.
-He could float between the AHL and NHL if he struggles, but he should be on the roster for opening night.
+Erixon has a very good chance of cracking the Blue Jackets lineup and, with 49 NHL games under his belt, should surpass Hockey's Future’s requirements of a prospect this season.
+He could float between the AHL and NHL if he struggles, but he has as good a shot as anyone to be on the roster for opening night.